ribot/android-guidelines/project_and_code_guidelines.md

 ### 2.3.4 Use designtime layout attributes

 These are attributes which are used when the layout is rendered in the tool, but have no impact on the runtime.
 Use these attributes to display sample data when editing the layout.
-This makes layouts preview much more informative.
+This makes layout previews much more informative.

 To achieve this use __tools__ namespace: